Skip to content

 INFO

 File uploads are handled separately through Strapi's upload API.
-The input type only accepts the ID of an existing media entry.
+The input type only accepts the id of an existing media entry.

 Components as Objects